There are a few reasons why we chose these unconventional summer camp programs in Taiwan:

 - We wanted our kids' Mandarin to improve.
 For our oldest, it was shaky before she started (despite lessons in her American public school), and for our youngest, it was practically nonexistent.
 An immersive language program was the ideal situation for us.

-- Since I started my own publishing company, it is possible for me to work practically anywhere, including overseas, so I could supervise them in Taiwan.
+- Since I started my own publishing company for how-to guides, it is possible for me to work practically anywhere, including overseas, so I could supervise them in Taiwan.

 We began to research summer language programs in Taiwan late last year.
 I quickly discovered there were very few resources to turn to.
 Of course, there were about a half-dozen programs that had their own websites, but there were no independent reviews that I could find for any of them, other than some short posts on expat forums.
 Besides having a strong Mandarin language component, we wanted to make sure the programs we selected were age-appropriate (many are aimed at kids under 8) and affordable.